MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/unified-operations.md

 Unified operations extends the reach of [**ARM**](/azure/azure-resource-manager/management/overview) (Azure Resource Manager), the "operating system" of Azure.
 ARM reaches outside Azure, to project those scattered resources inside Azure and represent them as first-class citizens.
 By bringing Azure services and management to any kind of infrastructure, the unified operations approach extends Azure's reach, and enables new hybrid and multicloud solutions.

 Using a unified operations approach allows you to organize, govern, and secure any environment anywhere, with centralized visibility, operations, and compliance.
 Build cloud applications, anywhere, at scale, with standardized application services, from deployment to monitoring.
-Deploy Azure services anywhere - deploy faster, consistently, and at scale with always-up-to-date Azure Arc enabled services.
+Deploy Azure services anywhere, faster, consistently, and at scale with always-up-to-date Azure Arc enabled services.

 Building, operating, and managing across traditional, cloud-native and distributed edge applications with consistent controls and processes for governance and operations management extends cloud innovations to scattered assets.
 New hybrid and multicloud scenarios can be unlocked from simplified management, faster application development, and consistent Azure services that are extended to all resource environments, on any infrastructure, across your entire IT estate.